fedsa/EventTemplate/personal-chaser.md

 Hello there.

-We're really full for tonight's meetup: the waiting list is 13 deep as of this morning!
-If you can't make it, please **update your RSVP to No** so that peeps on the waiting list can come to the meetup in your place.
+Looks like we're going to have a packed house on Wednesday.
+Yay!
+If you can't make it, please update your RSVP to No so that peeps on the waiting list can come to the meetup in your place.

 Thank you!